 To determine if a drug is covered, you must consult the Wellmark Blue Rx Value Plus Drug List.
 You are covered for drugs listed on the Wellmark Blue Rx Value Plus Drug List.

-If a drug is not on the Wellmark Blue Rx Value Plus Drug List, it is not covered.
+If a drug is not on the Wellmark Blue Rx Value Plus Drug List, it is not covered unless the drug is a Non-Formulary Drug and an exception has been approved by Wellmark.
+See Exception Requests for Non-Formulary Prescription Drugs, page 93.